neurogenic/ticketflower/project/ticketflower_project.md

 - Strictly enforce a user from one company can not access any records labeled for a different company (eg ticket type or ticket instance)
     - Low priority on enforcing company id consistency between linked records (eg ticket type and ticket instance)
-- System roles define access to assets within a given company.
-They are global and we will use hard coded values for them:
+- System roles define access to different web site features, within a given company.
+They are global and we will use hard coded values for them.
-    - user
-    - admin
-    - ticket_admin
-    - task_worker
-    - workflow_creator
-- Company specific roles can be defined to control access to ticket type submission.
-Default to companies having a role "user" and all users have this company role.
+- Company roles can be defined by the company to control access to specific ticket types for submission, which are of course defined by the company.

 ## User Management